Mississippi Forum for the Future

 • Pastor Eric Lee

-Saint Paul Missionary Baptist Church, Little Saints Academy
+St. Paul Missionary Baptist Church, Little Saints Academy

-• Dr. Jeff Leffler
+• Dr. Jeff Leffler-Entrekin

 • Tonya Ware